Adjustments you can make with our Genius Hub Devices to fine tune your setup

 |

-Powered Room Thermostat (WRT-D)
+Powered Room Thermostat (PRT-A)

 LED Brightness | All Powered Room Thermostats are shipped with a default brightness.
 This has been chosen as a compromise between being able to clearly read it during the day, and it not being a significant light source at night.
 If installed in bedrooms, you may wish to reduce the brightness to help the occupant of the room sleep.